Cleanup plan for toxic Ford Area C dump finally moves forward

 In the meantime, if you’ve never visited the Area C dumpsite, you can join one of FMR’s walking tours scheduled for Oct.
 28 and Nov.
 22 to learn more.

 FMR believes that Ford should be held responsible for fully cleaning up its riverfront mess.
 If you agree, you can sign our petition, which will also sign you up for email updates in the months to come.
-(You can also sign up for email updates without signing the petition.)
+(You can also sign up to be a River Guardian to receive local river advocacy notices and event invitations without signing the petition.)

 Become a River Guardian